atomate/quick-server-backup/README.md

 How to use
 -------------

-It is usually best to set it up with cron, similar to this
+It is usually best to set it up with `cron`, similar to this

 ``30 3 * * * /home/user/bin/backup.sh``